-Using the same Caliber 79230 automatic movement as the gorgeous IWC Pilot’s Watch Double Chronograph Edition TOP GUN, the new IWC Ingenieur Titanium Doppel-Chronograph (Ref.
-3765) model is the first split-seconds (also known as Rattrapante) chronograph watch in the legendary “technocratic” series.
+Using the same Caliber 79230 as the gorgeous Pilot Double Chronograph Edition TOP GUN, the new IWC Ingenieur Titanium Doppel-Chronograph (Ref.
+3765) is the first split-seconds (also known as Rattrapante) chronograph in the legendary “technocratic” series.
 Radiating the aura of Teutonic heavy-weight charisma, the watch is surprisingly light thanks to the ultra-light titanium alloy that was used to make its oversized exterior shell.

-Although not as thick as the ceramic Edition Top Gun, the watch still measures around 16 millimeters in height being only 1.8 millimeters thinner than the pilot’s watch with the same functionality.
+Although not as thick as the ceramic Edition Top Gun, the watch still measures around 16 millimeters in height being only 1.8 millimeters thinner than the Pilot with the same functionality.

-More than that, to keep the timepiece’s thickness at bay, the Swiss watchmakers had to remove one signature part of the Ingenieur series that you can’t imagine the watch without: the legendary soft-iron inner case that provided the numerous generations of “engineers” with unrivalled antimagnetic features.
+More than that, to keep the timepiece’s thickness at bay, the Swiss watchmakers had to remove one signature part of the Ingenieur series that you can’t imagine the watch without.
+Yes, the legendary soft-iron inner case that provided the numerous generations of “engineers” with unrivalled antimagnetic features is, sadly, gone.

-Add here a pair of thick sapphire crystals with antireflective coating as well as a rugged-looking bezel and here you have your hamburger of a watch.
+Add here a pair of thick sapphire crystals with an anti-reflective coating as well as a rugged-looking bezel and here you have your hamburger of a watch.

 As you may have already noted, there are not the usual two, but whole three black rubber push-pieces on the timekeeper’s sides.